 Work with your partner to determine a topic that will speak to your buyer’s pain points.
 Aim to address a frequent problem that your ideal client encounters each day and prescribe a solution to that problem using your product or service.

-Promote the B2B webinar to increase participation
+Promote the B2B webinar to increase participation and generate B2B leads

 As much as we’d like this to be a Field of Dreams situation, webinars are not an “If you build it, they will come” scenario.
 They do require a timeline and promotion strategy to garner a high rate of participation.
 Work with your partner to determine how you can utilize each other’s online and in-person networks to market the webinar to potential guests.
 You can do this by: